albrow/zoom/README.md

 When the above code is run, Zoom will create a database entry for each child, and give them a unique id.

+Again, Zoom does not support reflexivity.
+So if you wanted a Child to know about its Parent, you would have to set up and manage the relation manually.
+This might change in the future.

 Now when you retrieve a parent by id, it's Children attribute will automatically be populated.
 So getting the children again is straight forward.